Regularmute/MTGCardTracker/README.md

     * The collection must have a name
   * The collection page should display all of the user's collections.
     * The collections should display a button to delete them, and deletion should remove the collection and the cards inside without affecting the other collections or their contents.
-  * The user can click a collection's name to access their unique page
+  * The user can click a collection's name to access their unique page.

-  <strong>New:</strong>

   * Deleting a collection asks for confirmation before performing the operation.
   * Users can be invited and uninvited only by the collection's owner
   * Invited users' rights work correctly - they can: